 Previous findings have revealed the significance of managers and their effect on employee engagement (Harter et al., 2002), because leaders manage many aspects that influence an employee's work experience (Bhatnagar, 2007).
-Another study found that although employees agree their company is a good place to work, only half agree that the company inspired them to do their best.
-The dissatisfaction area included distant and non-communicative leadership and lack of development opportunities (Towers-Perrin, 2003).
+Other study found that although employees agree their company is a good place to work, only half agree that the company inspired them to do their best.
+The dissatisfaction area included distant and non-communicative leadership and lack of development opportunity (Towers-Perrin, 2003).
 This suggests the importance of leadership in determining employee engagement (Bakker et al., 2011).

-Some researchers specifically suggested that transformational leaders play an important role in stimulating employee engagement (Harter et al., 2002; Macey & Schneider, 2008) because of their ability to increase their fundamental motivation to reach the organization's goals (Richer & Vallerand, 1995).
+Some researchers specifically suggested that transformational leaders play an important role in stimulating employee engagement (Harter et al., 2002; Macey & Schneider, 2008) because of their ability to increase the followers' fundamental motivation to reach the organization's goals (Richer & Vallerand, 1995).
 This will also raise the level of satisfaction in participating in the leader's mission, raising the level of commitment to the leader's vision and raising their level of engagement (House & Shamir, 1993).

-Having engaged employees would offer many benefits to the organization (Salanova et al., 2005).
-Engaged employees care about the organization's success and are motivated to give the effort to help achieve it (Linsner, 2009).
-Employee engagement affects employee retention and customer loyalty (Harter, et al., 2010), directly impacting financial performance through customer's repeat orders and positive word-of-mouth (Myrden, 2013).
+Having engaged employees would offer many benefits to organization (Salanova et al., 2005).
+Engaged employees care about the organization's success and are motivated to give effort to help achieve it (Linsner, 2009).
+Employee engagement affects employee retention and customer loyalty (Harter, et al., 2010), which directly impact financial performance through customer's repeat orders and positive word-of-mouth (Myrden, 2013).
 Based on the foregoing discussion, the following hypotheses on transformational leadership, employee engagement, and financial performance were formulated as follows:

-- H1: Transformational leadership has an effect on employee engagement. - H2: Employee engagement has an effect on financial performance. - H3: Employee engagement can mediate the relationship between transformational leadership and financial performance.
+H_1 : Transformational leadership has an effect on employee engagement.

+H2: Employee engagement has an effect on financial performance.

+H3: Employee engagement can mediate the relationship between transformational leadership and financial performance.

-Employees represent the organization to its customers during service delivery; therefore, they are considered to have the main responsibility for customers' service quality (Lytle, Hom, & Mokwa, 1998).
-However, leaders can influence employees'
+Employees represent the organization to its customers during service delivery; therefore, they are considered to have the main responsibility for the service quality received by customers (Lytle, Hom, & Mokwa, 1998).

-attitudes and behaviors during service delivery.
-The leaders' leadership styles are the determinant of the service delivery process effectiveness, which results in better service quality provided (Zeithaml & Bitner, 1996).
-Othman et al. (2014) and Schalkwyk (2011) found a significant positive relationship between leadership style and hotel industry service quality.
+However, leaders have the ability to influence employees' attitudes and behaviors during service delivery.
+The leadership styles adopted by the leaders are the determinant of the service delivery process effectiveness, which results in better service quality provided (Zeithaml & Bitner, 1996).
+Othman et al. (2014) and Schalkwyk (2011)

+defound a significant positive relationship of transformational leadership style and service quality in hotel industry.

-High-quality service is crucial for any business but specifically for service-based businesses (Myrden, 2013).
-Parasuraman et al. (1985) pointed out that technique-oriented and price-competition-based products are not the future trend, but service quality through interaction with customers to enhance their satisfaction will promote an organization's financial performance.
-The Service-Profit-Chain concept stated that it would benefit the organizations when customers receive a high-quality service, which ultimately results in financial performance (Heskett et al., 1994).
+A high-quality service is crucial for any business but specifically for service-based businesses (Myrden, 2013).
+Parasuraman et al. (1985) pointed out that technique-oriented and price-competition based product are not the future trend, but service quality through interaction with customers to enhance their satisfaction will promote an organization's financial performance.
+The Service-Profit-Chain concept stated that when customers receive a high-quality service, it will bring many benefits to the organizations, which ultimately results in financial performance (Heskett et al., 1994).
 On this basis, the following hypotheses on transformational leadership, service quality, and financial performance were proposed as below:

-- H4: Transformational leadership affects service quality. - H5: Service quality has an effect on financial performance. - H6: Service quality can mediate the relationship between transformational leadership and financial performance.
+H4: Transformational leadership has an effect on service quality.

+H_5 : Service quality has an effect on financial performance.

+H6: Service quality can mediate the relationship between transformational leadership and financial performance.